moby/buildkit/docs/build-repro.md

 The `touch` command above is [not effective](https://github.com/moby/buildkit/issues/3309) for mount point directories.
 A workaround is to create mount point directories below `/dev` (tmpfs) so that the mount points will not be included in the image layer.

+> **Note**
+> <!-- TODO: s/master/v0.12/ -->
+> This issue is already fixed in the master branch.
+> containerd >= 1.7 is needed for the containerd worker mode.

 ### Timestamps of whiteouts
-Currently, the `SOURCE_DATE_EPOCH` value is not used for the timestamps of "whiteouts" that are created on removing files.
+In BuildKit v0.11, the `SOURCE_DATE_EPOCH` value is not used for the timestamps of "whiteouts" that are created on removing files.

-Workaround:
+Workaround for BuildKit v0.11:
 ```dockerfile
 # Squash the entire stage for resetting the whiteout timestamps.
 # Workaround for https://github.com/moby/buildkit/issues/3168